ycpcs/fys100-fall2015/labs/lab02.md

 What we have done here is to *generalize* the code to draw the first building by introducing *parameters* called `x` and `y` that represent the horizontal and vertical position of the building.
 "Parameter" simply means a quantity used in a chunk of code, where we want to allow the quantity to vary.
 In the code above, the values of `x` and `y` are still fixed, so we haven't really achieved a fully general way to draw arbitrary copies of the building in arbitrary positions.
 To do that, we need to create a method:

 {% highlight java %}
-void drawBuildingOne(int x, int y) { // <-- x and y are parameters!
+void drawBuildingOne(float x, float y) { // <-- x and y are parameters!
   color buildingColor = color(10, 15, 60);
   color windowGlow = color(200,190,40);